What is the SAU mission statement?

 Housing and Dining

-How do I get my roommate?
+How do I get a roommate?

 Can guys go in girls’ dorms and vice versa?